-No. Convention Description 1 The DRUG_STRENGTH table contains information for each active (non-deprecated) standard drug 2 concept.
-A drug which contains multiple active Ingredients will result in multiple DRUG_STRENGTH records, one for each active ingredient.
+No. Convention Description 1 The DRUG_STRENGTH table contains information for each active (non-deprecated) standard drug concept.
+2 A drug which contains multiple active Ingredients will result in multiple DRUG_STRENGTH records, one for each active ingredient.
 3 Ingredient strength information is provided either as absolute amount (usually for solid formulations) or as concentration (usually for liquid formulations).
-4 If the absolute amount is provided (for example, 'Acetaminophen 5 MG Tablet') the AMOUNT_VALUE and AMOUNT_UNIT_CONCEPT_ID are used to define this content (in this case 5 and 'MG').
-5 If the concentration is provided (for example 'Acetaminophen 48 MG/ML Oral Solution') the NUMERATOR_VALUE in combination with the NUMERATOR_UNIT_CONCEPT_ID and DENOMINATOR_UNIT_CONCEPT_ID are used to define this content (in this case 48, 'MG' and 'ML').
-6 In case of Quantified Clinical or Branded Drugs the DENOMINATOR_VALUE contains the total amount of the solution (not the amount of the ingredient).
+4 If the absolute amount is provided (for example, 'Acetaminophen 5 MG Tablet') the AMOUNT_VALUE and AMOUNT_UNIT_CONCEPT_ID are used to define this content (in this case $\frac{1}{5}$ and 'MG').

+No. Convention Description 5 If the concentration is provided (for example 'Acetaminophen 48 MG/ML Oral Solution') the NUMERATOR VALUE in combination with the NUMERATOR_UNIT_CONCEPT_ID and DENOMINATOR_UNIT_CONCEPT_ID are used to define this content (in this case 48, 'MG' and 'ML'). j In case of Quantified Clinical or Branded Drugs the DENOMINATOR_VALUE contains the total amount of the solution (not the amount of the ingredient).
 In all other drug concept classes the denominator amount is NULL because the concentration is always normalized to the unit of the denominator.
-So, a product containing 960 mg in 20 mL is provided as 48 mg/mL in the Clinical Drug and Clinical Drug Component, while as a Quantified Clinical Drug it is written as 960 mg/20 mL.

-No. Convention Description 7 If the strength is provided in % (volume or mass-percent are not distinguished) it is stored in the NUMERA- TOR_VALUE/NUMERATOR_UNIT_CONCEPT_ID field combination, with both the DENOMINATOR_VALUE and DENOMINATOR_UNIT_CONCEPT_ID set to NULL.
+So, a product containing 960 mg in 20 mL is provided as 48 mg/mL in the Clinical Drug and Clinical Drug Component, while as a Quantified Clinical Drug it is written as $960 \text{ mg}/20 \text{ mL}$ .
+7 If the strength is provided in % (volume or mass-percent are not distinguished) it is stored in the NUMERA- TOR_VALUE/NUMERATOR_UNIT_CONCEPT_ID field combination, with both the DENOMINATOR_VALUE and DENOMINATOR_UNIT_CONCEPT_ID set to NULL.
 If it is a Quantified Drug the total amount of drug is provided in the DENOMINA- TOR_VALUE/DENOMINATOR_UNIT_CONCEPT pair.
-E.g., the 30 G Isoconazole 2% Topical Cream is provided as 2% / in Clinical Drug and Clinical Drug Component, and as $2\% / 30$ G. 8 Sometimes, one Ingredient is listed with different units within the same drug.
+E.g., the 30 G Isoconazole $2\%$ Topical Cream is provided as $2\%$ / in Clinical Drug and Clinical Drug Component, and as $2\% / 30$ G. 3 Sometimes, one Ingredient is listed with different units within the same drug.
 This is very rare, and usually this happens if there are more than one Precise Ingredient.
-For example, 'Penicillin G, Benzathine 150000 UNT/ML / Penicillin G, Procaine 150000 MEQ/ML Injectable Suspension' contains Penicillin G in two different forms.
-9 Sometimes, different ingredients in liquid drugs are listed with different units in the DENOMINATOR_UNIT_CONCEPT_ID.
+For example, 'Penicillin G, Benzathine 150000 UNT/ML / Penicillin G, Procaine 150000 MEQ/ML Injectable Suspension' contains Penicillin G in two different forms. ) Sometimes, different ingredients in liquid drugs are listed with different units in the DENOMINATOR_UNIT_CONCEPT_ID.
 This is usually the case if the ingredients are liquids themselves (concentration provided as mL/mL) or solid substances (mg/mg).
-In these cases, the general assumptions is made that the density of the drug is that of water, and one can assume $1 g = 1 mL$.
-10 All Drug vocabularies containing Standard Concepts have entries in the DRUG STRENGTH table.
-11 There is now a Concept Class for supplier information whose relationships can be found in CONCEPT RELATIONSHIP with a RELATIONSHIP_ID of 'Has supplier' and 'Supplier of'
+In these cases, the general assumptions is made that the density of the drug is 10 that of water, and one can assume 1 g = 1 mL.
+LU All Drug vocabularies containing Standard Concepts have entries in the DRUG_STRENGTH table.
+1 There is now a Concept Class for supplier information whose relationships can be found in CONCEPT RELATIONSHIP with a RELATIONSHIP_ID of 'Has supplier' and 'Supplier - of'